VoodaGod/InstagramLocationScraper/README.md

 # LocationCrawler
-A non API python program to scrape number of posts at a location, as well as locations in a city
+A non API python program to scrape number of posts at a location, as well as locations in a city I am coding this for use in my Seminar "Computational Social Sciences" to acquire data for my group
 ### Full usage:
 ```
 usage: LocationCrawler.py [-h] [-d DATE] [-l LOCATION] [-t TIMEWINDOW]